 Selected key references

-The effects of trade, the EU ETS, and natural disasters on manufacturing firms - Hélène Ollivier
+The Effects of Trade and the EU ETS on Manufacturing Firms – Hélène Ollivier

-This course will cover the latest research on trade and the environment, as well as on the effects of the EU ETS and natural disasters on manufacturing firms.
+This course will cover the latest research on trade and the environment, as well as on the effects of the EU ETS on manufacturing firms.
 We will focus on ex post analysis of trade and policy impacts on firm-level economic and environmental outcomes.
 We will study how manufacturing firms respond to trade opportunities or competition from abroad, with an emphasis on their decisions that have consequences in terms of CO2 emissions or other pollutants.
 We will also study the effects of the EU ETS on heterogeneous firms, taking into consideration the facts that the environmental regulation does not cover all manufacturing facilities within the EU countries and that very few countries outside of the EU implemented a similar carbon regulation.
-Finally, we will study the propagation of the effects of natural disasters through firms’ networks.

 - Trade and firm-level emissions